Do my estate planning documents cover medical decisions?

 There are a few different types of probate actions.
 Informal probate is the most streamlined.
-The probate clerk will review the application for appointment of personal representative and/or admission of a will to probate and initiate the probate proceedings if the application appears sufficient on its face.
+The probate clerk will review the application.
+Then admission of a will to probate and start the probate proceedings if the application appears enough on its face.

 Informal probate is not available in some situations.
 Such as

-- there are multiple people with equal priority for appointment as personal representative that will not waive their right to appointment
+there are many people with equal priority for appointment as personal representative that will not waive their right to appointment

 A formal proceeding involves an initial hearing before a judge or commissioner to consider matters that are not permissible in informal proceedings or when the probate clerk rejects the informal application on its face.